 Instructions

-• Combine brown sugar and salt in a small bowl to make the dry brine.
+- Make the brine: Combine brown sugar and salt in a small bowl.

-• Brine the Salmon: Place salmon skin-side down on a wire rack over a rimmed baking sheet.
-Evenly sprinkle brine mixture over the entire salmon filet.
-Refrigerate uncovered for 1-2 hours (or overnight).
+- Brine the Salmon: Place salmon skin-side down on a wire rack over a rimmed baking sheet.
+Evenly sprinkle the brine mixture over the top of the salmon filet.

-• Rest: Remove from the smoker and rest for 5 minutes before serving, or cover and chill in the refrigerator for up to 1 week.
+- Rest: Remove from the smoker and rest for 5 minutes before serving, or cover tightly and chill in the refrigerator for up to 1 week.

 Video